Cervical Corpectomy and Strut Graft

 In order to understand a patient’s symptoms and treatment choices, one should understand a basic understanding of the anatomy of the neck.
 Additionally, this includes becoming familiar with the various parts that make up the cervical spine and how they work together.

 By removing one or several vertebras by a procedure called a corpectomy, the spinal cord will see less pressure.
 Furthermore, Corpus means “body” and ectomy means “remove.”
 Removing the discs between the vertebrae also takes place.

-After removal of the vertebral body (or bodies), a cervical fusion takes place.
+After the removal of the vertebral body (or bodies), a cervical fusion takes place.
 When the surgeon removes one or more vertebrae, a bone graft fills the space.
 As the bone graft heals, it fuses to the intact vertebrae above and below it.
 Then the bone graft provides structural support to the cervical spine.

 In the cervical corpectomy procedure, the surgeon removes the vertebrae from the front.
 Then the surgeon makes an incision in the front of the neck beside the trachea (windpipe).
 Subsequently, the muscles are moved to the side and the arteries and nerves become protected.

 Upon reaching the front of the spine, the surgeon uses an X-ray to identify the correct vertebrae and discs.
 The surgeon identifies the vertebral bodies and discs causing the problems and removes them all the way back to the spinal cord.
 Bone spurs that extend from the back of the vertebrae toward the spinal canal are removed as well.
 Special care reduces the risk of damaging the spinal cord and nerve roots.